YakupKarakus/CICD-HelloWorld/README.md

 - The infrastructure was created in the form of IaC using Terraform and was not included in the code as it was not suitable for the structure of the project.

 #### The containerized application can be run on Kubernetes either using Helm Chart or with deployment.
 Both options are available in the repository.
-You can make it meet your needs with a few changes.
+You can make changes to the relevant section and use it according to your needs.

 - If the application will be run in Kubernetes as a deployment dont forget the expose your service:
 ```sh